0xkohi/0xkohi.github.io/content/posts/prometei_crypto.md

 ##  Static Analysis
 ### Unpacking

 With Detect It Easy (die.exe) we can notice that our file is packed using UPX, which is pretty common.
-We also see that there is a "superposition" at the end of the file.
+We also see that there is a "superposition" at the end of the file corresponding to the footer of the elf.
 ![die_result](/images/prometei-23.png)

-I extracted the superposition with binwalk and it contains an encryption key and an ID used by the malware :
+I extracted the footer with binwalk and it contains an encryption key and an ID used by the malware :
 ![string_command_config](/images/prometei-7.png)

 Packers are used by malware developpers to hide their code and make it more complicated for people to analyse them.